 State Duma proposal seeks to restore the flag of the USSR in the Russian Federation

-Learn about the Community Party of the Russian Federation introducing a bill to modify the state flag
+Learn about the Communist Party of the Russian Federation introducing a bill to modify the state flag

 The State Duma Proposal